Zyron/ctcf-pipeline/README.md

 ## Output Files

-The tool generates the following output files:
+The tool generates a new output directory for each run, containing the following files:

 1. `lost_in_treated.bed`: Peaks present in untreated but absent in treated samples
 2. `gained_in_treated.bed`: Peaks present in treated but absent in untreated samples